 There are resources to help you determine what standards the appellate courts use for reviewing court decisions, and what factors are typically reviewed by the appellate courts.
 You may want to visit your local Trial Court law library to do research about the specific issues involved in your case.

 F. What if I want to appeal and the time has expired?

 In most cases, once the time period for filing an appeal has ended or any and all appeals have been decided, the matter cannot be reviewed again.
 One possible exception to this rule is a judgment that governs an ongoing relationship.
 For example, when people with children divorce, they continue to be parents.
-The court's judgment in the divorce may set out the terms of visitation.
+The court's judgment in the divorce may set out the terms of parenting time.
 If the parties' circumstances change, for example, if one party wants to move out of state or loses a job, one or both parties can ask the court to modify the judgment.